 - 97% of MA enrolles are in plans that offer prescription drug coverage.

 Right now, there are a lot of beneficiaries out there who could benefit from hospital indemnity plans.
-With the Congressional Budget Office projecting that MA enrollment will grow to 62 percent by 2033, you should expect to keep meeting people who make excellent prospects for this product.
+In 2024, 54 percent of eligible Medicare beneficiaries enrolled in a Medicare Advantage plan, and you should expect to keep meeting people who make excellent prospects for this product.

 Right now, there are a lot of beneficiaries who could benefit from hospital indemnity plans.